On the computability of conditional probability: Computable Probability Theory

 On the other hand, for an arbitrary computable $\alpha\in[0,1]$, consider the random variable $\rv X_\alpha$ given by $\rv X_\alpha(x) = 1$ if $\sum_{i=0}^\infty x_i 2^{-i-1} < \alpha$ and $0$ otherwise.
-This construction, due to \cite{MR0322920}, is a $\Bernoulli(\alpha)$ random variable and is computable on every point of $\Cantor$ other than a binary expansion of $\alpha$.
-Not only are these random variables computable, but they can be shown to be optimal in their use of input bits, via the classic analysis of rational-weight coins by Knuth and Yao \cite{MR0431601}.
-Hence it is natural to admit as computable random variables those measurable functions that are computable only on a $\Pr$-measure one subset of $\Cantor$, as we have done.
+This construction, due to \citet{MR0322920}, is a $\Bernoulli(\alpha)$ random variable and is computable on every point of $\Cantor$ other than a binary expansion of $\alpha$.
+Not only are these random variables $\Pr$-almost computable, but they can be shown to be optimal in their use of input bits, via the classic analysis of rational-weight coins by Knuth and Yao \citeyearpar{MR0431601}.
+Hence it is natural to focus our attention on random variables that are merely $\Pr$-almost computable.

+The setting of $\Pr$-almost computable random variables is a natural one for probability theory, and the standard operations on random variables preserve $\Pr$-almost computability, including, e.g., addition and multiplication of $\Pr$-almost computable real random variables, composition with $\Pr$-almost computable measurable functions, and cartesian products.